inside.ewu.edu

 Pre-requisites: junior standing.

-This course focuses on psychopathological disorders of childhood and adolescence, critically attending to normal and abnormal developmental sequences.
+Focuses on psychopathological disorders of childhood and adolescence, critically attending to normal and abnormal developmental sequences.
 Attention is given to the diagnosis and implications of such disorders and to clinical intervention methods.

 PSYC 476.
 CHILD AND FAMILY GUIDANCE.
 4 Credits.